 Good Waffles, Some Inconsistencies

-In order to make 4 waffles at once, the KRUPS GQ502 eschews the classic round shape for square.
+In order to make four waffles at once, the Krups eschews the classic round shape for square.
 This increases cooking speed, but also increases inconsistencies.
-The KRUPS GQ502's waffles are some of the few we've encountered that have blatant hot and cold spots, with the corners getting very crispy and the centers staying quite soft.
+The Krups's waffles are some of the few we've encountered that have blatant hot and cold spots, with the corners getting very crispy and the centers staying quite soft.
 Simply by using a round shape those inconsistencies essentially disappear.

-While these inconsistencies are less than ideal, it's certainly not a deal breaker.
-The KRUPS GQ502's waffles offer a vast improvement over frozen toaster fare, and it gives you the freedom to experiment with batter recipes.
-However, unless you need to make lots of waffles fast, we would suggest going with a lower-capacity round model instead, like the Presto Flipside.
-Or, if you don't want to sacrifice all that speed, you could spend just a little more on the Cuisinart Double Belgian.
+While these inconsistencies are less than ideal, it's certainly not a deal-breaker.
+The Krups's waffles offer a vast improvement over frozen toaster fare, and it gives you the freedom to experiment with batter recipes.

-The KRUPS GQ502 is one of the least expensive ways to get a high-capacity waffle maker.
+The Krups is one of the least expensive ways to get a high-capacity waffle maker.
 However, it does ask that you make some sacrifices in cooking consistency in order to get that speed.
-For a bit more you can get the Cuisinart Double Belgian.
-This machine isn't quite as fast, but can make 2 evenly cooked Belgian waffles in one go, and is a better value if you prioritize quality and speed.
+This machine isn't quite as fast, but can make two evenly cooked Belgian waffles in one go, and is a better value if you prioritize quality and speed.

-The KRUPS GQ502 is great for quickly getting waffles on the table.
+The Krups is great for quickly getting waffles on the table.
 However, you must sacrifice even cooking in order to obtain that speed, making it a poor choice for those that want the best at-home waffle possible.

 — Max Mutter and Steven Tata